sigito/Linguee-Workflow-for-Alfred/README.md

 ## License

 * The Linguee Workflow for Alfred is released under the MIT license.
 [See LICENSE](LICENSE) for details.
-* The surved results are used according to Linguee's [Terms and Conditions](https://www.linguee.com/english-german/page/termsAndConditions.php).
+* The served results are used according to Linguee's [Terms and Conditions](https://www.linguee.com/english-german/page/termsAndConditions.php).
 * The icons are provided by [Susan Kaltschmidt](http://www.susan-kaltschmidt.com/).